Clinical/Rehabilitation Programs

 Rescue

-The general public are a great help in the rescue and transport of birds of prey (raptors) to the Center.
+The general public is a great help in the rescue and transport of birds of prey (raptors) to the Center.
 They often bring in nestling raptors that have fallen from their nests (most of which will be reunited with their families once deemed healthy and uninjured).
-The Center also relies our volunteer Raptor Rescue Team in the rescue of raptors.
 An Average of 35% of Audubon raptor patients are received from other wildlife rehabilitators from all over the state (and occasionally from northern states in the winter).
 How to Rescue an Injured Raptor.

 Recovery